mayasharma2110/Keep-Riding/README.md

 The home page will contain a facilities section explaining what the riding school has to offer and what makes it special from competitors.

-The website will comtain a prices section which shows the lessons offered and their prices, including any recent changes (with previous price scored out).
+The website will comtain a prices section which shows the lessons offered and their prices, including any special offers.

 The home page will contain a reviews section showing how other customers have enjoyed their time at the riding school.